Ryan Gosling and Emma Stone falling in love in the city of dreamers – what a glorious movie is Damien Chazelle’s romantic musical LA LA LAND.

-The superlatives came tumbling out of me after watching LA LA LAND, the 2nd film from writer / director Damien Chazelle.
+The superlatives came tumbling out of me after watching LA LA LAND, the second film from writer/director Damien Chazelle.
 Amazing.
 Breathtaking.
 Fabulous.
 Incredible.
 Magical.
 Scintillating.
 Wonderful.

 It’s all that and more.
-This musical romance that conjures up gorgeous memories of the great musicals of the 1950s, as well as being a love-letter to Los Angeles and the artistic dreamers who flock to the city, is an audacious follow-up from the man who wowed us with his 1st movie Whiplash.
+This musical romance that conjures up gorgeous memories of the great musicals of the 1950s, as well as being a love letter to Los Angeles and the artistic dreamers who flock to the city, is an audacious follow-up from the man who wowed us with his first movie Whiplash.

 And for all that pride his Sebastian shows to the world, you realise there’s very much a beating heart underneath the surface when after their first dance sequence atop of a hill near Griffith Park, he declines a lift to his car from Mia saying he’s parked close by.
 Once she’s driven away, you see that’s a lie as he walked her to her car just to be with her and his car is actually parked way back down the hill.
 Swoon.

 Stone has likewise for me always displayed a winning combination of a whip-smart line in dialogue with a kookiness that just makes you warm to her – Crazy.
 Stupid.
 Love. is a great example.
 She’s so marvellous here as Mia.
 Showing the ache of watching the dream that has driven her through 6 years of rejections at auditions when we meet her at the beginning of the movie, she’s close to the very end of her rope and then the elation on her face when she decides to leave her boyfriend and go to Sebastian – whatever that relationship may hold – is real trembly lip time.
 Then the vulnerability we witness when she tells the story of her aunt and the inspiration of why she became an actress, could see Stone walk away with the ‘Actress in a Leading Role’ at this year’s Oscars – it’s blisteringly good acting.